sldimitrov/english_learning_system/README.md

 ---

  ### To sum up:
  In this project `I have used every one of the things I have learned since I started my career as Software Developer`.
-Not only that, but it helped me to learn much more.
+Not only that, but developing it I have learnt much more.
 Now it is your time to use what I am offering you and `learn on your own` - [here](https://github.com/sldimitrov/english_learning_system/blob/main/learning_system_project/__main__.py)

 ## *V.* Adjustments